Real-MullaC/portfolio/content/posts/Reseting User Passwords.md

 - Click the arrow next to B126B.local then click the arrow next to the group
 - Click on the groups name
 You will now see a list of Users
-- Click the little person with the start at the top
+- Right Click the user you want to reset the password for
-- Then fill in the details below:
-    - Enter Users Firstname
-    - Enter Users Surname
-    - Check username matches college username with an explanation mark at the end like ```708003!```
+- Click Reset Password...
-    - Click next then set the default password - ```B126B-D```
+- Enter the following password - ```B126B-D```
-    - Make sure change password at next sign in is enabled
+- Make sure to select User must change password at next logon
+- If it says the Account Lockout Status is Locked then select Unlock the user's account
+- Click Ok

 ## Close the server
 - Drag your mouse to the top centre of the screen